 International Visitors Program

-The purpose of the residencies is to bring to Stanford leading scholars who are of particular interest to departments and other units on campus and who fit within the mission of the Humanities Center.
-Often, these experts are working in similar fields or on complementary projects to their campus counterparts.
-During their stay, the International Visitors are asked to share their research through a series of presentations, and engage with faculty and students to develop ongoing intellectual collaborations.
+The purpose of the International Visitors Program is to bring to Stanford leading scholars who are of particular interest to departments and other units on campus and who fit within the mission of the Humanities Center.
+Often, these experts work in similar fields or on complementary projects to their campus counterparts.
+During their stay, International Visitors share their research and engage with faculty and students to develop ongoing intellectual collaborations.

-Stanford departments, programs, and research centers and institutes are each eligible to nominate one candidate for consideration for a residency.
-A committee convened by the Humanities Center will select fellows from among the candidates.
+Stanford departments, programs, research centers, and institutes can each nominate one candidate to be considered for a residency.
+A committee convened by the Humanities Center selects fellows from among the candidates.
 Visitors are chosen for their ability to expose the campus to new and relevant research agendas or geographic regions, and the likelihood that the residency will result in lasting scholarly contributions.
 Especially appropriate are candidates who are finishing a project and are in position to share the results with colleagues on campus.

-International Visitors are awarded a generous stipend, which encompasses housing expenses, for the duration of their one-month residency.
+International Visitors are awarded a stipend to support housing expenses during the one-month residency.
 The Humanities Center works with the visitors to arrange visas and travel reimbursements.
-Nominating departments are responsible for the costs associated with the events they host while the visitor is in residence (e.g. research talk, afternoon reception).
-As active participants in Stanford’s intellectual community, the International Visitors have an office at the Humanities Center, share lunch daily with the Center fellows, and take part in workshops, meetings, and lectures at the Center.
-Visitors are fully integrated into campus life, leading sections in Stanford undergraduate and graduate classes, giving lectures and presentations on their areas of expertise, carrying out joint projects with Stanford colleagues, and conducting research in libraries and archives.
+Nominating departments are responsible for costs associated with the events they host while the visitor is in residence (e.g., research talks, receptions).
+As active participants in Stanford’s intellectual community, the International Visitors have an office at the Humanities Center, share lunch with the Center fellows, and take part in workshops, meetings, and lectures at the Center.
+Visitors are fully integrated into campus life, leading guest sections in Stanford undergraduate and graduate classes, giving lectures and presentations on their areas of expertise, carrying out joint projects with Stanford colleagues, and conducting research in libraries and archives.

 For further questions about the International Visitors Program, please contact Svetlana Turetskaya, International and Academic Programs Manager.